 What kind of oats can I use?

-Depending on the type of oats you are using, the cooking time and ratios of oats to liquid will vary.
+Depending on the type of oats you are using, the cooking time and ratios of oats to liquid will vary:

-The most popular oats and also my favorite.
-The ratio of oats to water is 1:2 (for every cup of oats, you will need 2 cups of liquid; I use a mix of water and almond milk.
+- old-fashioned rolled oats: the ratio of oats to water is 1:2 (for every cup of oats, you will need 2 cups of liquid; I use a mix of water and almond milk.

-If you are using steel-cut oats, the ratio of oats to water will be 1:3.
+- stell-cut oats: the ratio of oats to water will be 1:3.
 They are less processed oats and take longer to cook.
 Set timer to 4 minutes.

-I do not recommend using instant oats in this recipe.
+- instant oats: I do not recommend using instant oats in this recipe.
 They will overcook and turn into complete mush.

 Variations:

-- peanut butter banana: add 1/4 cup of creamy peanut butter to hot oatmeal and stir.
+- peanut butter banana: add ¼ cup of creamy peanut butter to hot oatmeal and stir.
 Serve with sliced bananas.

 - chocolate strawberry: stir in 3 tablespoons of cocoa powder to hot oatmeal.
 Serve with sliced strawberries.